 Knowing about the rules of the road

 There are some DOs and DON'Ts when you're on the road.
 For a pedestrian, it's looking left, right and again left before crossing, for motorcyclists to wear fluorescent jackets when riding at night and for drivers not to enter the yellow criss-cross box unless they are turning right and oncoming traffic is blocking them.
-This is in no way a comprehensive list of what you're allowed to do and what not but it only shows how there are different rules for each road user and how knowing what's applicable to you makes it safer for you and other road users.
+This is in no way a comprehensive list of what you're allowed to do and what not to do but this is just to show how there are different rules for each road user and how knowing what's applicable to you makes it safer for you and other road users.

 Understanding traffic signals given by drivers and the police